mum0n/autocatalysis/order.md

 title: Order principles
 ---

-The asymmetry of local-order and local-disorder
+[Here is a reasonably self-contained summary of my current thoughts on this area.](https://www.biorxiv.org/content/10.1101/2023.11.28.569100v5) It follows up on the text below and pushes it to my limits.

-[A holarchical/heirarchical perspective]
+### The asymmetry of local-order and local-disorder - A holarchical/heirarchical perspective

-Local-order vs. local-disorder
+#### Local-order vs. local-disorder

 When the spatial, temporal and organisational complexities of systems are explicitly addressed in a hierarchical network thermodynamic context, the action of two principles can be delineated that are both derived from the very same Second Law of Thermodynamics:  "local-order" and "local-disorder" (Choi and Patten 2001).
 When "local-disorder" dominates, such a system is said to be a perturbed system.
 When "local-order" dominates, such a system is said to be a less perturbed system.
 (See definitions below).

 This generalisation is important because the relative balance of these two principles applies to any system, regardless of its spatial, temporal and organisational scale or composition.
 The R/B index has been argued and shown to be a readily measured index of this balance between the two order principles (Choi and Patten 2001).

-### Some definitions:
+#### Some definitions:

 Second Law of Thermodynamics -- Many descriptions exist (e.g. see the [Wikipedia description](https://en.wikipedia.org/wiki/Second_law_of_thermodynamics)).
 Ultimately, it is an axiom of the most general kind, that any transformation of matter-energy involves some form of loss.
 This inefficiency of matter-energy transformation provides the symmetry breaking directionality to time itself.